olegoseev/udacity-catalogapp-project/README.md

 [(back to top)](#deploy-a-flask-web-application-on-a-linux-server)
 ## Deploy application
 ### CatalogApp
-In this step we will create directory structure for the application in and setup Python virtual environement.
+In this step we will create directory structure for the application in and setup Python virtual environment.
-Dirctory structure will be looking like this:
+Directory structure will be looking like this:
 ```
 /var
 |....www